-- 6. On 4 March 2011 the complainant contacted the Commissioner to complain about the way his request for information had been handled.
-He did not accept that the Trust is correct to apply section 40(2) to this information request. - 7.
+- 7. On 4 March 2011 the complainant contacted the Commissioner to complain about the Trust's response to his information request.
+He did not accept that the Trust was correct to apply section 40(2) to this information request. - 8.
 In his request, the complainant argued that the agreements should be provided in their original form but that the names and dates of the agreements could be redacted.
 This was in accordance with a decision notice regarding a similar request (case reference FS50202562) which followed the Information Tribunal finding in the case Waugh v.
-Information Commissioner and Doncaster College (EA/2008/0038). - 8.
-The Commissioner considers that the scope of this case is concerned with the application of section 40(2) to the withheld compromise agreement and the list of reasons why it was entered into.
+Information Commissioner and Doncaster College (EA/2008/0038). - 9.
+The Commissioner considers that the scope of this case is concerned with the application of section 40(2) to the redactions made to the provided compromise agreement.
 This does not include the name and the date included on the agreement which the complainant has agreed should be redacted.